madstone-tech/awscli-helper/README.md

 ### aws-ssm-list

-from a terminal window is you type
+from a terminal window if you type
 `aws-ssm-list` it will output in a table formated text the list of the instances in your AWS account registed with AWS Session-Manager

 ```